top of page

 Anchor 1

-Jennifer Linstad, MSM, LM, CPM
+Jennifer Linstad, MSM, LM, CPM (She/Her)

 I believe in your power, your autonomy and your fervent desire to have a healthy, respectful birth.
 I practice with the deep trust that when parents are given unbiased information that they will choose exactly what is right for their family, and so informed, shared decision-making is a cornerstone of the care you will receive with me.
 I am humble and grateful for every family that entrusts me with their pregnancy experience.

 As a white woman in spaces with many people from different experiences, I acknowledge that my anti-racism work is lifelong and requires constant vigilance.
 It requires openness to correction and listening to the ways people experience this world without the protections of white supremacy.
 As a white midwife, I know I have been part of systems of oppression.
-I am committed to continuing to identifying these systems and changing them when I can.
+I am committed to continuing to identify these systems and changing them when I can.
 In addition to my internal work, as a commitment to recompense, I will be donating $100 every single month to support the BIPOC community and the goal of safe births of chunky, full-term babies, for the rest of my career.

-Cecillia Duncan, Student Midwife
+Michi Arguedas, Student Midwife

 MISSION STATEMENT